Gaining Financial Freedom God’s Way

 $ How do I strike a balance between labor and leisure that enlarges my capacity for friendships, for family life, for community?

-FINANCIAL FREEDOM MEANS KNOWING WHAT TO DO WITH GOD’S GENEROSITY:
+7. KNOW WHAT TO DO WITH GOD’S GENEROSITY

 Some (Catholics) have the talents and opportunities to engage in economic or political activity on a wider, more public scale.
 (Church) teaching invites them to see these possibilities as a call to serve humanity in a special way.
 Being in business or politics offers an opportunity to work for the dignity of humankind in a way that few others enjoy.
 (Twelve Tough Issues: What the Church Teaches, by Archbishop Daniel E. Pilarczyk, published by St. Anthony Messenger Press, 1988.)